whleucka/dotfiles/nvim/.config/nvim/lua/stimpack/README.md

 - `:StimGet <plugin-name>`: Displays detailed information about a specific plugin, such as its path, active status, and revision.
 - `:StimNuke`: **WARNING:** This command will delete *all* Neovim plugins from your disk.
 Use with extreme caution.
 - `:StimClean`: Removes any installed plugins that are no longer defined in your `stimpack` plugin specifications (i.e., orphaned plugins).
 This command will prompt for confirmation before deleting.
-- `:StimStatus`: Displays a list of all loaded plugins, indicating whether they are local (development) plugins or providing the short commit hash for installed plugins.
+- `:StimStatus`: Displays a tree of all loaded plugins and their dependencies.
+For each plugin, it shows the short commit hash of the current revision or indicates if it's a local plugin.
+This provides a clear overview of your entire plugin structure at a glance.
 It does not currently track plugin load times.

 ## Setup